Monthly all-day Saturday workshops with Ros Barber.

 About Ros Barber View Profile

 Ros Barber is author of verse novel The Marlowe Papers and three collections of poetry; two with Anvil, the most recent (Material, 2008) a Poetry Book Society Recommendation.
 The Marlowe Papers, which has been critically acclaimed, is published by Sceptre (2012) in the US and St Martins Press (2013) in the US.
 In 2011, pre-publication, it was joint winner of the Annual Calvin & Rose G Hoffmann Prize 2011 for a distinguished work on Christopher Marlowe.
 Ros has had poems published in Faber, Virago, Forward, and Seren anthologies, including Faber’s Poems of the Decade, and her short fiction has been published by Bloomsbury and Serpents Tail.
 Her poems have also appeared in The Guardian & the Independent on Sunday.
 Since 2000 Ros Barber has undertaken numerous public art commissions.
 A book of narrative poems for the Isle of Sheppey was short-listed for SEEDA’s Award for Art in Public Places 2004.
-Moreover, she has over a decade’s experience of teaching creative writing at the University of Sussex on undergraduate and postgraduate courses.
+Moreover, she has over two decades’ experience of teaching creative writing at Goldsmiths and the University of Sussex on undergraduate and postgraduate courses.

 ‘Ros is a brilliant critic: sensitive, quick, and clearly experienced at giving feedback.
 Her group is hospitable and attracts high-quality poets to it, making the experience of reading and feedback within the group most helpful indeed.
 Since attending, I’ve won or been placed in three competitions, thanks mainly to Ros.’